Indie sleaze: Fashion

-Described by Daniel Rodgers of Dazed as "grubby, maximalist, and performatively vintage", indie sleaze was inspired both by 1980s fashion and grunge fashion.
-Indie sleaze has been called equivalent to the hipster aesthetic.
+Indie sleaze fashion was characterized by traits of 1970s and 1980s fashion, in addition to grunge fashion, which Daniel Rodgers of Dazed described as "grubby, maximalist, and performatively vintage" and by NME's El Hunt as being defined by a sense of "chaotic spontaneity", The style was particularly popular amongst the hipster subculture.
 Vice's Arielle Richards described indie sleaze as a combination of other trends and styles, such as twee, scene, and electropop; NME's El Hunt wrote that indie sleaze was defined by a sense of "chaotic spontaneity".

-Clothes including metallic bodysuits, studded "Lita" boots manufactured by shoe company Jeffrey Campbell, lamé leggings, chokers, shutter shades, ballet flats, Keffiyeh, chunky gold jewelry, striped shirts, lensless glasses, sheer tops, big belts, plaid pants, cardigans, A-line skirts, tennis skirts, high-top Converse sneakers, long or layered necklaces, cropped leather jackets, fedoras, the Balenciaga Motorcycle Bag, stockings with shorts, wired headphones, band T-shirts, and skinny jeans, as well as other elements such as galaxy prints, "Aztec" prints, side-swept bangs, "waif-thin" bodies, "recession roots", smudged eyeliner and mascara, amateur flash photography, torn clothing, Polaroid cameras, cigarettes, and drug use have all been listed as hallmarks of indie sleaze.
-American Apparel was influential on the development of indie sleaze.
+Clothes including metallic bodysuits, studded Lita boots manufactured by shoe company Jeffrey Campbell, lamé leggings, shutter shades, ballet flats, chunky gold jewelry, tight t-shirts with ironic slogans, cropped leather jackets, striped shirts, lensless glasses, sheer tops, big belts, plaid pants, tennis skirts, high-top Converse sneakers, multiple necklaces, fedoras, the Balenciaga Motorcycle Bag, stockings with shorts, wired headphones, band T-shirts, and skinny jeans.
+Other elements such as galaxy prints, "Aztec" prints, side-swept bangs, "waif-thin" bodies, grown-out roots of bleached hair, smudged eyeliner, amateur flash photography, cigarettes, and drug use have been listed as hallmarks of indie sleaze.
+Oftentimes, clothes were bought from American Apparel.